 Sometimes, you need help opening Safari if it is an older version.
 To update, you need to check for a Safari or macOS update from the Apple menu System settings; click on the General option in the sidebar and tap on the Software Update on the right to get the latest version.

 Safari is the default iOS search engine for iPhones and certain other devices.
 Safari is indeed an excellent platform that offers seamless features.
 It syncs passwords, history tabs, bookmarks and much more across the Mac, Apple Watch, iPad, and iPhone.

 When the devices Mac, iPad OS and IOS are placed in accessible locations, they automatically transfer the data related to your activities in Safari from one device to another using Handoff.
-In addition, Apple integrates marketing strategies with other social platforms, Facebook and Google.
+In addition, Apple integrates marketing strategies with other social platforms, such as Facebook and Google.

-The other benefits of Safari are that it saves the bookmarks or search history throughout iCloud over an apple device, you can save the keys to various favourite websites in Safari whenever you use other gadgets, as well as in iCloud Keychain.
+The other benefits of Safari are that it saves the bookmarks or search history throughout iCloud over an Apple device, you can save the keys to various favourite websites in Safari whenever you use other gadgets, as well as in iCloud Keychain.

 Such iCloud compatibility features promote switching from iOS to macOS.
-In addition, users can use third-party AdBlock or trackers to comply with the default iOS plugins that come with ios devices or Safari.
+In addition, users can use third-party AdBlock or trackers to comply with the default iOS plugins that come with iOS devices or Safari.

 How to Install Safari on an iPhone?

 If the users access the website with the Safari application, they assign website content to the reference page through the website links you access through the main screen.